swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 This proposal introduces an opt-in strict memory safety checking mode that identifies all uses of unsafe behavior within the given module.
 There are several parts to this change:

 * A compiler flag `-strict-memory-safety` that enables warnings for all uses of unsafe constructs within a given module.
 All warnings will be in the diagnostic group `Unsafe`, enabling precise control over memory-safety-related warnings per [SE-0443](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0443-warning-control-flags.md).
 When strict memory safety is enabled, the `StrictMemorySafety` feature will be set: `#if hasFeature(StrictMemorySafety)` can be used to detect when Swift code is being compiled in this mode.
 * An attribute `@unsafe` that indicates that a declaration is unsafe to use.
 Such declarations may use unsafe constructs within their signatures.
+* A corresponding attribute `@safe` that indicates that a declaration whose signature contains unsafe constructs is actually safe to use.
+For example, the `count` property on `Unsafe(Mutable)BufferPointer` has an unsafe type in its signature (`self`), but is actually safe to use because it is just producing an `Int` value.
+Marking the property with `@safe` means that its use will be treated as safe.
 * An `unsafe` expression that marks any use of unsafe constructs in an expression, much like `try` and `await`.
 * Standard library annotations to identify unsafe declarations.